A research team at Columbia University has conducted a large-scale study of ongoing human evolution. Genetic data reveals how humans are evolving.

 The researchers were able to examine some of the ways in which human genetics and our environment interact with each other.
 “The environment is constantly changing,” says Hakhamenesh Mostafavi, a graduate student at Columbia University.
 “A trait associated with a longer lifespan in one population today may no longer be helpful several generations from now or even in other modern day populations.”

-The complete results of this study are published in the September 5, 2017, issue of the journal PLOS Biology.
+The complete results of this study into ongoing human evolution are published in the September 5, 2017, issue of the journal PLOS Biology.

 Featured image: New research finds that the genetic variants linked to Alzheimer’s disease and heavy smoking are less frequent in people with longer lifespans, suggesting that natural selection is weeding out these variants.
 (National Institutes of Health)